-Kraken is a well-known cryptocurrency exchange offering access to over 100 cryptocurrencies.
-Having been in the crypto trading space since 2016 and tested over 50 exchanges, I created an account and tested the platform to determine whether it’s a good choice for Canadians.
-Here’s my detailed Kraken review.
+Kraken is a well-known cryptocurrency exchange offering access to over 390 cryptocurrencies.
+Having been in the crypto trading space since 2011 and tested over 50 exchanges, I created an account and tested the platform to determine whether it’s a good choice for Canadians.
+Here’s my detailed Kraken review, updated with the latest 2025 data.

 Kraken Crypto Exchange Summary

-Kraken also provides features like staking and futures trading, along with 24/7 customer support—a big plus for anyone trading across time zones or needing assistance at odd hours.
+Kraken also offers features like staking and futures trading (with restrictions in Ontario), along with 24/7 customer support, which is a huge benefit for anyone trading across time zones or needing assistance during odd hours.

 -